austral/austral/test-programs/suites/009-typeclasses/006-unused-tyvar/README.md

 Define an instance with two type parameters, but only use one of them.
+This should fail.